atanisoft/FeederUtils/kicad_tools/README.md

 > **Note**
 > OpenPnP should *NOT* be running when using this utility.
 If OpenPnP is running parts and package definitions may not preserved.

+> **Note**
+> If you see errors with missing KiCad python bindings, you may need to run this tool from with a KiCad Python shell.

 Complete usage is below:
 ```
 usage: kicad-to-openpnp-standalone.py [-h] --board BOARD --board_xml BOARD_XML [--openpnp_config OPENPNP_CONFIG] [--no_backup NO_BACKUP] [--use_mixedcase] [--use_value_for_part_id] [--nozzle NOZZLE] [--ignore_top] [--ignore_bottom]